fabioiuri/DRecPy/docs/source/user_guide/creating_recommender.rst

 The `_compute_batch_loss()` method should compute and return the loss value associated with the given predictions and desired values.
 This loss must be differentiable with respect to all training variables, so that weight updates can be made.

-The `_compute_reg_loss()` method should compute and return the regularization loss value associated with the trainable variables.

 Finally, the `_predict()` method should compute a single prediction, for the provided user id and item id.

+Another method that can be overridden is the `_compute_reg_loss()`, which should compute and return the regularization loss value associated with the trainable variables.
+Its default implementation is only useful when the registered trainable variables are of type tf.keras.models.Model or tf.keras.layers.Layer, in which case the registered regularizers (e.g. via kernel_regularizer attribute of a layer) are added to the loss of the recommender for each batch.

 If the `_rank()` method is not implemented, and if you call `rank()` on the new model, the `_predict()` method will be used to score each item.
 Similarly, if the `_recommend()` method is not implemented, and if you call `recommend()`, the `rank()` will also be used to rank all existent items and return the top `N`.